How To Stagger And Break Poise In Elden Ring

 Stagger is a combat mechanic in Elden Ring that allows you to break an enemy's stance to do massive damage.

 Once the Poise meter is full, you will break the enemy’s stance and they will be staggered.
-The same goes for your character as well, so make sure to not have your stance broken in the game.
+The same goes for your character, so make sure to not have your stance broken in the game.

 The stagger mechanic can only be triggered if you break the enemy stance first in Elden Ring.
-Since both you and your enemy have a poise meter so you need to keep yours from getting filled up as this will trigger the stagger effect on you leaving you vulnerable to enemy attacks.
+Since both you and your enemy have a poise meter, you need to keep yours from getting filled up, as this will trigger the stagger effect on you, leaving you vulnerable to enemy attacks.

 In Elden Ring, you can stagger your enemies by using the following attacks: